A healthy, Asian-inspired, made from scratch, homemade chicken soup. Shake up your soup game with Lemongrass Chicken

 - Butcher Chicken Leg Quarters into two pieces: legs and thighs.
 Place the chicken pieces into the stock pot.
 Or, leave them in whole.
 (I find it cooks faster when butchered into two).

 - Prep Lemongrass: place 1 stalk on a cutting board.
 Pound with a mallet or rolling pin until cracked and splitting apart.
 Alternately, grip a knife handle with your fist and pound down with the butt of the handle.
 The bruised lemongrass should be fragrant.
 Place in stock pot, on top of chicken.
 Add onion, salt, and water.

 - Bring to a boil.
+Skim off the fat and scum with a mesh strainer.
 Lower heat to medium low and simmer until chicken is tender and the broth looks oily and golden yellow in color, about 30 minutes.

 - Meanwhile, place dried rice noodles in a large bowl.
 Add boiling water (I use my tea kettle) until noodles are covered with liquid.
 Let stand for 10 minutes.
 Drain and set aside.
 It's okay if there are a few pieces of noodle that are still hard.